 Will Filing For Bankruptcy Affect My Child’s Eligibility For Student Loans?

-If you’ve got a college-aged child or a high school child who will be applying to colleges soon, you may be worried about how your bankruptcy could affect their financial aid eligibility.
+If you’ve got a college-aged child or a high school child who will be applying to college soon, you may be worried about how your bankruptcy could affect their financial aid eligibility.
 Fortunately, your child will not be directly affected by your bankruptcy – they’ll still be able to take out student loans in their own name.
 However, you will not be allowed to take out parent loans on their behalf.
 If you’re unable to take out a PLUS loan, your child may be eligible for a larger loan in their name, so getting the financial aid your child needs for college should still be possible.